mjhoffm2/ReactTrainingTutorial/Part-4-%2D-Improving-the-Development-Experience.md

 }
 ```

-Both the dev middleware and the hot middleware and added using the `configureMiddleWare()` method, which is called before the other routes/middlewares are configured.
+Both the dev middleware and the hot middleware are added using the `configureMiddleWare()` method, which is called before the other routes/middlewares are configured.
 Additionally, these middlewares are only enabled when the server is running in 'development' mode.

 ### Update client